dotnet/runtime/docs/workflow/testing/libraries/testing.md

 #### Running tests in a different target framework

-Each test project can potentially have multiple build configurations.
-There are some tests that might be OS-specific, or might be testing an API that is available only on some target frameworks, so the `TargetFrameworks` property specifies the valid configurations.
-By default we will build and run only the default build configuration which is `netcoreapp`.
-The rest of the configurations will need to be built and ran by specifying the `BuildTargetFramework` option.
+Each test project can potentially have multiple target frameworks.
+There are some tests that might be OS-specific, or might be testing an API that is available only on some target frameworks, so the `TargetFrameworks` property specifies the valid target frameworks.
+By default we will build and run only the default build target framework which is `netcoreapp5.0`.
+The rest of the targetframeworks will need to be built and ran by specifying the BuildTargetFramework option.
 ```cmd
 dotnet build src\libraries\System.Runtime\tests\System.Runtime.Tests.csproj /p:BuildTargetFramework=net472
 ```